ir-taimal10/console-g-translate/Readme.md

 ### Console translate

+* Do you like run command line?
+* Do you feel embarrassed to open google translate to structure your English phrases?
+* Do you still feel insecure when structuring sentences in other languages?

-Do you like commands?
-Now you can use translate without using the browser
+Now you can use google translate without using the browser!

-Install:
+Install the Utils as global:
 ```
-npm install
+npm install -g console-g-translate
 ```

-Examples:
+And then run your translate as command line:
 ```
-node translate "Está lloviendo"
+translate "Está lloviendo"
-node translate "hello world" sk
+translate "hello world" sk
-node translate "hello world" es
+translate "hello world" es
+translate "Now you can use google translate without using the browser" es
 ```